-Careers staff can help with exploring interests, strengths and aspirations then helping a student match these to possible career options.
-This can be for short term goals (for instance, choosing an option in Form 5) or it can include prerequisites for a pathway towards an application to a university, hall of residence and where to access overseas assessment opportunities like SATs and the like.
+The Careers staff can help with exploring interests, strengths and aspirations then helping a student match these to possible career options.
+This can be for short term goals (for instance, choosing an option in Form 5) or it can include prerequisites for a pathway towards an application to a university, hall of residence and where to access overseas assessment opportunities like the SATs.

 Book a careers appointment after having a look at some information first on websites, newspapers and in brochures available from Student Services.
 Each student must manage their own learning and application processes.

 Ensure that you are aware of closing dates for applications and follow up appointments.
 The School is very keen to see every student placed in the tertiary and career path of their choice but are not responsible for ensuring application deadlines are reached.